-Trinity High School will announce delayed openings on FACTS, radio and TV stations listed under "School Cancellation."
-On days with delayed openings, all students are to report to school by 9:45 AM.
+Trinity High School will announce delayed openings on FACTS and WMUR listed under "School Cancellation."
+On days with delayed openings, all students are to report to school by 9:55 AM.
 An adjusted schedule will be in effect, allowing all classes to meet.
 Therefore, all assignments will still be due and tests/quizzes may still be administered.
 The time of dismissal will not change from that of a normal day.
 On days when opening is delayed, students and faculty will be allowed to "dress down."